East Hills, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.28 sqmi, all land.

+In the late 1940s, between the 1940 census and the 1950 census, the village gained territory from adjacent Old Westbury, comprising all East Hills' present territory south of the present-day Long Island Expressway.

-The village gained territory from the adjacent Incorporated Village of Brookville between the 1960 census and the 1970 census; this small area is the portion of the village within the Town of Oyster Bay.
+The village also gained 16 acre territory from the adjacent Incorporated Village of Brookville between the 1960 census and the 1970 census; this small area comprises the portion of the village located within the Town of Oyster Bay.

 Topography

 The portions of the village on Harbor Hill, the former site of Clarence Mackay's eponymous estate, are among the highest areas in Nassau County, as well as being among some of the highest on Long Island, as a whole.

 Additionally, the Harbor Hill Moraine is named for this hill, due to it being one of the terminal moraine's most prominent and well-known topographic and geographical features.

 Climate

 The Village of East Hills features a humid subtropical climate (Cfa) under the Köppen climate classification.
 As such, the village experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.